Prag8855/aab/content/tools/arbeitslosenversicherung-calculator.md

 **[How unemployment benefits work ➞](/guides/unemployment-benefits)**

 **If you are self-employed**, unemployment insurance is optional.
-If you don't pay for unemployment insurance, you will not get unemployment benefits.
+If you don't pay for unemployment insurance, you can't get unemployment benefits.

-**If you have a [minijob](/glossary/Minijob)**, you don't pay for unemployment insurance, and you don't get unemployment benefits.
+**If you have a [minijob](/glossary/Minijob)**, you don't pay for unemployment insurance, and you can't get unemployment benefits.

 ## How to calculate Arbeitslosenversicherung